mauriciabad/diy-multideck-website/content/games/throw-throw-burrito.md

     - Take That
 mapping:
   requiredCardsCount: 120
-  requiredDrawingsCount: 36
+  requiredDrawingsCount: 72
   deckVersion: v0.4b
-  compatibility: 4
+  compatibility: 1
 ---

 ## Cards selection and drawing

-To play Throw Throw Burrito you need 120 cards and 36 drawings.
+To play Throw Throw Burrito you need 120 cards and 72 drawings in 36 cards.

 {% callout type="idea" text="The mapping is exactly the same for the game: Throw Throw Avocado" /%}

+{% callout type="idea" text="Write the words in both sides of the cards, so no mater the orientation players can read it." /%}

 ### Instructions